 AGI appeals to financial institutions to support SMEs

-Tamale, Oct.
-21, GNA - Mr James Asare-Adjei, National President of Association of Ghana Industries (AGI), has appealed to financial institutions to ensure that Small and Medium Enterprises (SMEs) to access credit without impediments.
+Mr. James Asare-Adjei, National President of the Association of Ghana Industries (AGI), has appealed to financial institutions to ensure that Small and Medium Enterprises (SMEs) to access credit without impediments.

 He said financial institutions should create products that would meet the needs of SMEs to be more competitive in all the regions of the country.